What is Field Day?

 The Ashtabula County Amateur Radio Club welcomes any interested person to our Field Day Event.
 Our event details are listed below.
 If you are not in our area, and cannot attend our event, but are still interested in seeing what Amateur Radio is all about first-hand, you can find an event close to you using the ARRL Field Day Station Locator.

-For the 2019 edition of Field Day, the Ashtabula County Amateur Radio Club will again meet at the Geneva Township Garage, 256 North Cedar Street, Geneva, Ohio.
+For the 2020 edition of Field Day, the Ashtabula County Amateur Radio Club will meet at the Pine Lake ATV Center at 3796 Maple Road, Jefferson, Ohio.

 The club will have the trailer onsite for setting up radios and antennas.
-We will also have access to the office area inside the building for food, testing, operating, shelter, etc. Participants are also welcome to use any part of the facility's grounds to set up equipment and experiment.
+We will also have access to a building or shelter for food, testing, operating, shelter, etc. Participants are also welcome to use any part of the facility's grounds to set up equipment and experiment.

 Field Day is always the fourth full weekend of June, beginning at 1800 UTC Saturday and running through 2059 UTC Sunday.